andrevidela/Research-report/Thesis/index.md

 As you can see, the variable `name` has not been consumed by the string interpolation since this transformation happens at compile time.

-Having the string come from a function call, however, means we do not know if it has been shared before or not, which means we cannot guarantee (unless we restrict our programming language further) that the string was not shared before, therefore the string cannot be replaced at compile time.
+Having the string come from a function call, however, means we do not know if it has been shared before or not, which means we cannot guarantee (unless we restrict our programming language further) that the string was not shared before, and therefore the string cannot be replaced at compile time.

 ```haskell
 greet : (1 n : String) -> String